Messaging

 Introduction

-The Messaging tab can also be accessed by opening the account menu on the top-right, then selecting Messaging.
-This gives you access to a larger interface.
+Or the Messaging page can also be accessed by opening the account menu on the top-right, then selecting Messaging.

 Types of Messaging